YousefQ7/ShakespeareGPT/README.md

 # 🎭 ShakespeareGPT

-A full-stack web application that generates Shakespeare-style text using a custom-trained language model.
+A full-stack web application that generates text using a custom-trained language model.
 Built with FastAPI, React, and PostgreSQL.

 ## ✨ Features

-- **AI Text Generation**: Generate Shakespeare-style text from custom prompts
+- **AI Text Generation**: Generate text from custom prompts
 - **Advanced Controls**: Adjust temperature, top-k, and max tokens for fine-tuned generation
 - **Generation History**: View and search through all past generations
 - **Modern UI**: Beautiful, responsive interface built with React and Tailwind CSS